smartfuturecode/rpi-ws2812-server/README.md

 sudo make install
 ```

-After installing service it will run by default in TCP mode on port 9999, if you want to change this you must edit the config file:
+After installing service it will run the artnet-bridge that connects to ws2812svr. ws2812svr runs by default in TCP mode on port 9999, if you want to change this you must edit the config file:
 ```
 sudo nano /etc/ws2812svr.conf
 ```